SMS marketing conversion rates

 SMS has been around for many years and can sometimes feel like a nerdy teen hugging the walls at their first dance.
 There are many reasons SMS should step into the center of the dance floor and receive the recognition it deserves.

-There are a number of things you can do to improve your SMS marketing.
+There are several things you can do to improve your SMS marketing.
 The most important point to remember is to think like your customers and to keep in mind how they normally interact with their mobile phones.
 Here are some tips on how to improve your messaging.

 Make signup simple.
 Add the option to include a cellphone number and opt-in agreement to the existing signup forms on your site.
 Another option is to ask users to text a keyword to a special number.